 @SanjuktaGhosh No. high negative scores move the question off of the front page and unanswered questions with negative scores get deleted automatically by the system after a while.

-Q: How does deleting work?
-What can cause a post to be deleted, and what does that actually mean?
-What are the criteria for deletion?
+What circumstances can cause a question or answer to be deleted, and what does that actually mean?

 @terdon I said if I have to close it then I'd close if for the abovementioned reason.
 Why so much closes?
 Some users are quite concerned about the site losing quality.